Measuring the Consolidation of DNS and Web Hosting Providers: Introduction

 Despite some attention to this topic, however, little is still known about how consolidation trends are affecting the resiliency of Internet services.
 Specifically, we do not have precise measures about the websites and services that could be vulnerable to an outage of a single, particular DNS service provider, content delivery network, or web hosting service.
 Of course, answering that ``what if'' question is challenging, due to the dynamic nature of Internet services and the nature of dependencies in complex systems such as the Internet; yet, we can begin to get some understanding of these vulnerabilities by studying how critical aspects of content delivery---namely, DNS hosting and web hosting---are consolidated for popular websites and services.

-We study consolidation from several aspects.
+We study several aspects of consolidation.
 We first explore the extent to which a relatively small number of organizations control DNS hosting for popular websites (Section~\ref{sec:dns}).
-We find that two organizations, Amazon and Cloudflare, are responsible for exclusively hosting the name servers for over 40\% of domains in the Tranco top 10K (i.e., 40\% of domains exclusively host their DNS on one of these sites).
-Additionally, we found that over 75\% of popular websites use a single organization to host their name servers.
-We also study these phenomena for web hosting (Section~\ref{sec:web}) and find similar trends: in particular, five organizations---Cloudflare, Amazon, Akamai, Fastly, and Google---host about 62\% of index pages in the Tranco top 10K, as well as the majority of external page resources for these sites.
+We find that two organizations, Amazon and Cloudflare, are exclusively responsible for hosting the DNS name servers for over 30\% of domains in the Tranco top 10K (i.e., 37.1\% of domains exclusively host their DNS on one of these sites).
+Additionally, we find that over 89\% of popular websites use name servers under the same primary domain, and over 75\% of them use a single organization to host their name servers.
+We also study these phenomena for web hosting (Section~\ref{sec:web}) and find similar trends: in particular, five organizations---Cloudflare, Amazon, Akamai, Fastly, and Google---host about 60\% of index pages in the Tranco top 10K, as well as the majority of external page resources for these sites.

 These findings have significant implications for the design of current and future Internet services that are resilient to both accidental misconfiguration and overt shutdown.
 As others have noted, these consolidation trends also have economic implications, particularly as they relate to issues such as competition, barriers to entry, and permissionless innovation~\cite{arkko2019considerations, harvard}.
 It is thus important not only to report on consolidation at a particular moment in time, as we have done in this paper, but also to track how consolidation evolves over time.
 To facilitate ongoing measurements of consolidation, we have released all of our data and measurement metrics.\footnote{The project website will be made public upon publication of the paper.}